 Here is the second sheet: Download Sample Excel Sheet Calculating Inventory Holding Costs On Finished Goods

-When using this sample excel sheet calculating inventory holding costs, be sure to track the average number of days your finished goods are held before being sold.
-In our example, we've incorporated the cost of goods sold (COGS) for each product line.
-However, this same sheet could be used to analyze raw material holding costs of inventory.
-This should provide you with some insight into the importance of having quick inventory turns, as the longer that inventory is held, the more likely it is to become damaged, obsolete, or stolen.
-However, it's equally important to track your lost sales cost of inventory as not having inventory, and encountering a stock out, has huge costs, ones that are defined by lost sales, lost customers, and eventually, lost market share.
+This should provide insight into the importance of quick inventory turns, as the longer that inventory is held, the more likely it is to become damaged, obsolete, or stolen.
+However, tracking your lost sales cost of inventory is equally important.
+Not having inventory and encountering a stock out has huge costs, defined by lost sales, lost customers, and eventually, lost market share.

 To read about holding costs in Just In Time inventories, please refer to What Are the Costs to Hold Inventory in Just In Time - JIT?